Leasing a car

 Four out of five people with PCP plans don’t opt to buy the car at the end of their contract (Source: the Finance and Leasing Association).

-Is it likely that you’ll be one of them?
+Is it likely you’ll be one of them?
 If so, leasing a car through personal contract hire (PCH) might work out cheaper for you.

-The big difference between PCP and PCH is that PCP gives you the opportunity to buy the car and become its legal owner at the end of the leasing contract.
+The big difference between PCP and PCH is PCP gives you the opportunity to buy the car and become its legal owner at the end of the leasing contract.

 To do this, you have to pay a ‘balloon payment’ – also known as the Guaranteed Minimum Future Value (GMFV) – at the end of the contract.
 This is in addition to your deposit and monthly payments.